Is your existing ITSM addressing your IT challenges efficiently? When was the last time you upgraded the system?

 2. The Provider is as Important as the Tool Itself

-When investing in an ITSM tool, take some time to research the managed IT service desk provider.
+When investing in an ITSM tool, take some time to research the managed IT service desk outsource.
 Your relationship with them won’t end after the sale.
 In fact, you are going to need their assistance till you use the ITSM.

 Research their industry experience, the number of businesses they have served, what after-sale services they offer, etc.